 "Prison Inmates Show Art"

-Staff Photo by Cathy Shane, The Ellsworth American
+Photo by Cathy Shane, Ellsworth American

 Welcome!